ibanknatoPrad/emuDownloadCenter-wiki/Emulator-hdnes.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

-_HDNes is a Nintendo Entertainment System emulator with the ability to_
+_HDNes is a Nintendo Entertainment System emulator with the ability to replace the graphics of the game with custom-made graphics packs and it also comes with an editor for creating them._

 :link: [**Emulator website**](http://forums.nesdev.com/viewtopic.php?f=3&t=9935)
 ***